-- 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of the school. - Keeping Children Safe in Education (2022) may be abbreviated to 'KCSIE'.

-Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
-When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with.

-Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
+- 'Parent' refers to birth parents and other adults in a parenting role for example adoptive parents, step parents and foster carers. - 'Staff' or 'members of staff' refers to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors and volunteers working in or on behalf of the school. - Victim is a widely understood and recognised term, but we understand that not everyone who has been subjected to abuse considers themselves a victim, or would want to be described that way.
+When managing an incident, we will be prepared to use any term that the child involved feels most comfortable with. - Alleged perpetrator(s) and perpetrator(s) are widely used and recognised terms.
 However, we will think carefully about what terminology we use (especially in front of children) as, in some cases, abusive behaviour can be harmful to the perpetrator too.
-We will decide what's appropriate and which terms to use on a case-by-case basis.
+We will decide what's appropriate and which terms to use on a case-by-case basis. - Keeping Children Safe in Education (2023) may be abbreviated to 'KCSIE'.

-&lt;sup>3 Keeping Children Safe in Education (2022)
+&lt;sup>3 Keeping Children Safe in Education (2023)